 Extracranial meningiomas, also known as primary extradural meningiomas or ectopic meningioma, are a rare location-specific type of meningioma that arise outside the dural covering of the brain and spinal cord.
 They are essentially extracranial tumours, most often occurring in the head and neck, ...

 Differentiating extradural (EDH) from subdural (SDH) haemorrhage in the head is usually straightforward, but occasionally it can be challenging.
 SDHs are more common and there are a few distinguishing features which are usually reliable.

 History and mechanism of injury

-Extradural haematoma (EDH), also known as an epidural haematoma, is a collection of blood that forms between the inner surface of the skull and outer layer of the dura, which is the periosteum.
+Extradural haematoma (EDH), also known as an epidural haematoma, is a collection of blood that forms between the inner surface of the skull and outer layer of the dura, which is called the periosteal layer.
 They are commonly associated with a history of trauma and associated skull fracture.
-The source of ble...
+The ...

 Extradural haemorrhages (EDHs) represent collections of blood in the extradural (epidural) space.
 The haemorrhage sits between the skull superficially and the dura which overlies the brain parenchyma.